US banks caution on economy as Fed rate hikes boost earnings

 Chief Executive Jane Fraser alluded to weakness in trading and investment banking as negative factors.

-"Markets revenues were down from a strong second quarter last year, as clients stood on the sidelines starting in April while the US debt limit played out," Fraser said.
+"Markets revenues were down from a strong second quarter last year, as clients stood on the sidelines starting in April while the US debt limit played out," said Fraser, who also noted disappointing weakness in investment banking.

-"In banking, the long-awaited rebound in investment banking has yet to materialize, making for a disappointing quarter."
+Citi's earnings drop reflects its heavier exposure to trading and investment banking compared with the other two banks, said a note from Briefing.com.

+Additionally, the results suggest that Citi "also lost some ground to its peers" in investment banking, Briefing.com added, noting JPMorgan's better results in this area.